The history of Emmaus began in Paris in 1949 when the first Emmaus community was founded by Father Henri-Antoine Grouès, better known as Abbé Pierre.

 The group originally formed with the intention of converting the former St Marys RC Catholic Church at Barkerend into an Emmaus community, however due the to size and Grade II listed status of the building the costs of refurbishment and ongoing maintenance, running costs etc proved to be non viable.

 Instead we focused on getting the social enterprise arm of the charity up and running so it would provide us with a regular funding stream prior to the establishment of a community/accommodation.
-We currently have the large Cross Lane shop in a former Cinema building.
-We are also currently in negotiations to take on a large city centre shop in Bradford, due to open in 2021.
+We currently have the large Cross Lane shop in a former Cinema building and a shop on Bank Street in the city centre, which opened in February 2022, when we relocated from a Sunbridge Road.

 Emmaus UK predominantly focuses on the ‘community’ model of residential accommodation for formerly homeless people to live in.
 These people are known as companions.
 These companions are provided with meaningful work in an Emmaus social enterprise.
 Emmaus social enterprises range from charity shops to social supermarkets and upcycling workshops.
 In exchange for working in one of the social enterprises, companions are provided with a stable and long-term home, full board and are paid a weekly allowance.